NWO Open Competition ENW - KLEIN grant for Jenny van der Wijst9 March 2020

 University Teaching Prize for Joost Hoenderop26 August 2019

 The prize is a reward for excellent teaching and consists of a certificate and a sum of €3000, two-thirds of which is to be spent on educational activities.
-The prize will be awarded on Monday 2 September when the 2019-2020 Academic Year is opened.
+The prize was awarded on Monday 2 September when the 2019-2020 Academic Year was opened.